1988 Pacific typhoon season: Tropical Storm Clara

 An area of disorganized convection about 1000 km north of Wake Island in early August.
 The disturbance was classified on August 5 by the JMA.
 The depression tracked westward under the influence of a subtropical ridge.
 Two days later, the system began to organize, although shower activity remained exposed from the center.
 Strong wind shear prevented further development, but by August 10, thunderstorm activity had increased in coverage.
 At 19:15 UTC the same day, the JTWC upgraded it to Tropical Storm Clara, with the JMA following suit around the same time.
-Due to a strengthening ridge, Kevin performed a counterclockwise loop, only to turn northeast on August 11.
+Due to a strengthening ridge, Clara performed a counterclockwise loop, only to turn northeast on August 11.
 Around this time, the JTWC and JMA estimated that Clara attained peak winds of 50 and 45 mph.
 Shortly afterwards, shower activity quickly became displaced from the deep convection, prompting a weakening trend.
 The JTWC issued its final warning on August 12, though the JMA did not following suit until four days later.